cristianrb/go_design_patterns/README.md

  - A builder is a separate component used for building an object.
  - To make builder fluent, return the receiver - allows chaining.
  - Different facets of an object can be built with different builders working in tandem via a common struct.

+### Factory
+ - A factory function (a.k.a constructor) is a helper function for making struct instances.
+ - A factory is any entity that can take care of object creation.
+ - Can be a function or a dedicated struct.